forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: When you create a sandbox with the `org create sandbox` command, you can now specify the public group of Salesforce users who can access the sandbox by including either the `activationUserGroupId` or `activationUserGroupName` option (but not both) in the sandbox definition file.
+* NEW: When you create a sandbox with the `org create sandbox` command, you can now specify the public group of Salesforce users that can access the sandbox by including either the `activationUserGroupId` or `activationUserGroupName` option (but not both) in the sandbox definition file.
 This example specifies that the Salesforc public user group with name `ExpertUsers` can access the sandbox after it's created:

     ```
     {